-Link/URL: BBC News: Island leopard deemed new species. http://news.bbc.co.uk/ [accessed 3.VI.20081 but are not limited to:
+Link/URL: BBC News: Island leopard deemed new species. http://news.bbc.co.uk/ [accessed 3.VI.2008]

-CITATIONS OF PUBLIC RESOURCE DA-TABASES: It is highly recommended all appropriate datasets, images, and information to be deposited in public resources.
+CITATIONS OF PUBLIC RESOURCE DATABASES: It is highly recommended all appropriate datasets, images, and information to be deposited in public resources.
 Please provide the relevant accession numbers (and version numbers, if appropriate).
 Accession numbers should be provided in parentheses after the entity on first use.
-Examples of such databases include,
+Examples of such databases include, but are not limited to: